 Leave these fields set to their default values:

-We will be using Azure Data Lake Storage, which requires you to choose the Advanced tab, and then set the Hierarchical namespace to Enabled.
+We will use Azure Data Lake Storage, which requires you to choose the Advanced tab and then set the Hierarchical namespace to Enabled.

 Select Review + Create to review your storage account settings and create the account.